gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

 - Price: A Driver Hub costs $250.00, whereas legal Android phones can be purchased used for much less
 - Power Issues: Teams have reported random losses of power coming from improper tolerences of the battery connection.
 - Battery Issues: Teams have reported high battery drain in sleep mode, leading to hubs dying faster then expected
-- Wifi Issues: The wifi driver will occasionally crash when the device goes to sleep, requiring a device restart
+- Wi-Fi Issues: The Wi-Fi driver will occasionally crash when the device goes to sleep, requiring a device restart

 .. important::
    If you purchase a Driver Hub and experience issues, refer to the `REV Driver Hub troubleshooting page <https://docs.revrobotics.com/duo-control/troubleshooting-the-control-system/driver-hub-troubleshooting>`_.
 The unexpected power off fix may be done preemptively to prevent a shutdown during a match.